joninvski/clojure-tutorial/lesson2.md

 It seems we are missing the name query parameter.
 Let's run `curl -i http://localhost:3000/\?name\=john`

 ```
 Hello john.
 How are you?%
 ```

-Yada is automatically validating the parameters and returning the appropriate error when parameters is missing.
+Yada is automatically validating the parameters and returning the appropriate error when parameter is missing.

 ### 3. Serving star wars